wpilibsuite/frc-docs/source/docs/romi-robot/programming-romi.rst

 WPILib comes with several templates for Romi projects, including ones based on TimedRobot, and a Command-Based project template.
 Additionally, an example project is also provided which showcases some of the built-in functionality of the Romi.
 This article will walk through creating a project from this example.

+.. note:: In order to program the Romi using C++, a compatible C++ desktop compiler must be installed.
+See :ref:`Robot Simulation - Additional C++ Dependency <docs/software/wpilib-tools/robot-simulation/introduction:Additional C++ Dependency>`.

 Creating a New WPILib Romi Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^